 FAST FORWARD 10 YEARS

-Now before I discuss my hospital diagnosis, I need to point out that for YEARS prior to my diagnosis I was going back and forth to the doctors and not getting listened too but the point of this is the length of time it took to get diagnosed AT THE HOSPITAL 🙂
+Now before I discuss my hospital diagnosis, I need to point out that for YEARS prior to my diagnosis I was going back and forth to the doctors.
+I was not getting listened too but the point of this is the length of time it took to get diagnosed AT THE HOSPITAL 🙂

 My trip to the hospital was to just look at the issues with my wrists but I ended up walking out with a Fibromyalgia and Joint hypermobility syndrome diagnosis – In about 10 minutes of being in with the doctor.
 The year started with lots of doctors appointments about my wrist pain so he referred me to the hospital.
 Prior to the hospital I had x-rays and blood tests to rule out a number of things and I think this was helpful in such a swift diagnosis at the hospital because the doctor had all the facts.